eddmann/serverless-fargate/README.md

     name: value

 fargate:
-  # (optional) name used for the provisoned cluster - defaults to 'MyFargateCluster'
+  # (optional) name used for the provisoned cluster; an auto-generated name by CloudFormation is used if not supplied.
-  clusterName: my-cluster
+  clusterName: my-cluster-name

   # (optional) default memory you wish to allocate to each task (if not supplied at the task level) - defaults to 0.5GB.
   # https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#task_size